eduardz1/Master-Thesis/chapters/theory.typ

 Given that the target system for @HAWEN are clusters and supercomputers, executing the code in a system with comparable hardware was essential to accurately perform any analysis.
 Features such as multi-node compute and large memory footprint -- using several hundreds of GB of system memory -- are difficult to emulate on a personal system.
 Furthermore, certain optimizations such as AVX512 vectorization are usually not supported on customer-grade @CPU:short:pl and not taking them into account may give a skewed perception of the behavior of the program.

-/ PlaFRIM:@x-PlaFRIM is located in the city Bordeaux, France.
+/ PlaFRIM: @x-PlaFRIM is located in the city Bordeaux, France.
 It allows academic researchers, enterprises and students to use the platform.
 It is heterogenous, offering different nodes with different configuration, with nodes offering Intel @CPU:short:pl, AMD or even ARM based ones.
 It also offers nodes with NVIDIA, AMD and Intel @GPU:pl.

-/ DOREMI CALI v3:@x-CALI is a cluster that is oriented towards @GPU computing.
+/ DOREMI CALI v3: @x-CALI is a cluster that is oriented towards @GPU computing.
 It is offered to the higher education and research community of the French region of Nouvelle-Aquitaine.
 It is also, like PlaFRIM, heterogenous in its configuration.